joshjacksthrow/messageboard/README.md

 #### Cons
 - As the project grows and more engineers come on board, having a JS framework that allows for easy componentisation would likely be beneficial.
 - Not an SPA so will feel less 'app' like to the end user.
+-

 If we were to change to an SPA I would likely split this into a different repository and host it statically somewhere.
 Then use Rails purely as an API.

 ### Styling

-I chose TailwindCSS for a CSS framework.
+I chose TailwindCSS for a CSS framework, just to provide a sensible colour palette and utilities out of the box.

 ### Accessibility